 If you engage an attorney, they will begin by reviewing your account statements, correspondence and other documents relevant to your claim.
 After a comprehensive review, the attorney will issue a recommendation on whether to proceed with a lawsuit against the advisor.

-If you have questions about a potential claim you may have against your financial advisor, contact us for your free consultation.
+If you have questions about needing a financial planner complaint lawyer in Tampa, contact us for your free consultation.